-- 10.1 This section sets out the scope of critical matters that should be given detailed treatment in the EIS.
-A critical matter is an aspect of the proposal that has one or more of the following characteristics: - (a) a high or medium probability of causing serious or material environmental harm or a high probability of causing an environmental nuisance - (b) considered contentious in the public domain, for example, has been the subject of extensive media coverage and/or there is a public perception that an activity has the potential to cause serious or material environmental harm or an environmental nuisance (regardless of the likelihood of occurrence)

-- (c) has been identified (in a referral decision) as a specific controlling provision under the Environment Protection and Biodiversity Conservation Act 1999 (Cwlth). - 10.2 The final scope of critical matters will be determined by the Coordinator-General when finalising the TOR.
+- 10.1.
+This section sets out the scope of critical matters that should be given detailed treatment in the EIS.
+A critical matter is an aspect of the proposal that has one or more of the following characteristics: - (a) a high or medium probability of causing serious or material environmental harm or a high probability of causing an environmental nuisance - (b) considered contentious in the public domain, for example, has been the subject of extensive media coverage and/or there is a public perception that an activity has the potential to cause serious or material environmental harm or an environmental nuisance (regardless of the likelihood of occurrence). - 10.2.
+The final scope of critical matters will be determined by the Coordinator-General when finalising the TOR.
 In the course of preparing the EIS, information may become available that warrants a change of scope.